osscameroon/osscameroon-blog/content/post/articles/docker-basics-and-commands.md

 # Containers VS Virtual Machines

-Virtual machines allow multiple operating systems to run on the hardware of a single physical server, while containers allow multiple applications running the same operating system to be deployed on a single virtual machine or server.
+Virtual machines allow multiple operating systems to run on the hardware of a single machine, while containers allow multiple applications running the same operating system to be deployed on a single virtual machine or server.

 # What is Docker

 Docker is an open source platform used to create, run and deploy applications in containers.
+There is also an Enterprise Version.
 Docker allows you to separate applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same way as your applications.

 ## Image